eduarmreyes/website/src/pages/blog/web-storage.md

 localStorage.setItem(“myFavoriteBook”, “Thr3s”);
 ```

-In order for you to read it, you can do it as follows:
+For you to read it, you can do it as follows:

 ```js
 let book = localStorage.getItem(“myFavoriteBook”);